 Instructions

-- Combine almond butter, maple syrup, and vanilla extract in a bowl and mix until well combined.
+• Make cookies: Combine almond butter and maple syrup in a bowl and mix until well combined.

-- Scoop about 2 tbsp of cookie dough and roll into a ball.
-Place on cookie sheet and flatten slightly with your hands.
+• Scoop about 2 tbsp of cookie dough and roll into a ball.
+Place on a lined cookie sheet and flatten slightly with your hands.
 Repeat with remaining cookie dough, leaving about an inch of space in between each cookie.
-Bake 10 minutes.
+Bake 10-12 minutes.

 Notes